wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#totalerror">TotalError</a></td>
 <td>

-Returns the total proxy error hit count for an API across all the data available time range for the given combination of tenant ID, environment ID, and organization ID.
-Optionally, you can configure the `filter` parameter to further filter the results by a time range.
+Returns the total proxy error hit count for an API across for the given combination of tenant ID, environment ID, and organization ID.
+Optionally, you can configure the `filter` parameter to further filter the results by a given time range.

 </td>
 </tr>